openplanttools/imodeljs-apps/README.md

 25. Move select new iModel button to project
 26. Create new component to replace Tree View for plant document models - Nick *in progress*
 27. Fix weird character bug (e.g. Miscellaneous). - Zach *in progress*
-28. Enable scrolling in Properties menu widget. - Zach *in progress*

 ##### (2) Display only relevant documents in tree.
 1. iModelHub project name (e.g. opbimdev01)